History of San Francisco: Arrival of Europeans and early settlement

+Manila galleons sailed past San Francisco Bay for 200 years, 1565-1769, without seeing it, because of fog and the hills looking continuous.

 The Portolá expedition, led by Gaspar de Portolá, arrived on November 2, 1769, was the first documented European sighting of San Francisco Bay.
 Portolá claimed the area for Spain as part of the Viceroyalty of New Spain.

 A second group of soldiers, this time accompanied by settlers, arrived in June 1776, led by the Spanish explorer Juan Bautista De Anza.
 One of De Anza's officers, José Joaquín Moraga, was given the task of building a Spanish mission, Mission San Francisco de Asís (Mission Dolores), and a military fort, the Presidio of San Francisco.
 A supply ship arrived about two months later and the settlers began building using limestone from what was later known as Rockaway Quarry in the Mori Point area.

 Doña Juana Briones de Miranda, considered to be the "Founding Mother of San Francisco".

 In 1786 French explorer, the Comte de La Pérouse visited San Francisco and left a detailed account of it.
 Six years later, in 1792 British explorer George Vancouver also stopped in San Francisco, in part, according to his journal, to spy on the Spanish settlements in the area.
 In addition to Western Europeans, Russian fur-traders also visited the area.
 From 1770 until about 1841, Russian traders colonized an area that ranged from Alaska south to Fort Ross in Sonoma County, California.
 The naming of San Francisco's Russian Hill neighborhood is attributed to the remains of Russian fur traders and sailors found there.